MultiverseLearningProducts/swe/src/bootcamp/wk1/day5.md

 Note that the TypeScript files must use `export = NameOfClass;` rather than `module.exports`.

-Jest etc can be run as normal on the generated
+Jest test can be run as normal on the generated JavaScript files.

 [attendance log](https://platform.whitehat.org.uk/apprentice/attendance-log/157)